kenpower/TicTacToeRefactoring_Worksheet/readme.md

  with this idea, moves are not just a `position`, but have a score also.
 Move has out-grown it's primitive. **Introduce a 'Move' class.**

  After the move class is in place modify the program to calculate scores for moves, and return the move with the best score.
-We willneed to beable to compare "Moves".
+We will need to be able to compare "Moves".

  ## [Advanced] Evaluate the opponent's move